-Throughout the state, there are many great things to do in New York in October, even with things being so different in 2020.
+Throughout the state, there are many great things to do in New York in October 2022.
 So, whether you are looking to enjoy the great fall foliage, experience the Halloween season, or have some family fun, there’s something to do on this list.

 Check over the list below and then start planning your autumn travels in New York.

 (Article updated on September 11, 2022, for New York events in October 2022.)

 The Great Jack O’ Lantern Blaze in Hudson

 Pumpkin lovers from all over the state head to Hudson, New York for The Great Jack O’ Lantern Blaze each fall.

 Take a stroll through one of the state’s largest jack o’ lantern displays with over 7,000 hand-carved pumpkins all lit up for the occasion.
 Each jack o’ lantern is designed & carved by the festival’s team of artisans and volunteers.